-That's me-- struggling to make my blog humorous.
+That's me---struggling to make my blog humorous.
 Cartoon by Frank Reynolds, 1921.

-That's me-- 1000 hardbacks and I always reach for the paperback.
+That's me---1000 hardbacks and I always reach for the paperback.
 Cartoon by Richard Taylor, ca. 1930s.

-Uh-oh-- some kid is sneaking a peak!
+Uh-oh---some kid is sneaking a peak.
+We're in trouble now!
 Cartoon by Rea Irvin, 1933.

 When my wife and I took that figure drawing class together it revealed a lot about us.
 Cartoon by Sam Cobean, ca. 1950s.